Geometric realizability of epimorphisms to curve orbifold groups: Introduction

 \begin{rem} Note that, if $C$ is a smooth quasi-projective curve of genus $g$ with $r$ punctures without an orbifold structure ($\bar m=\emptyset$), then the condition $\chi_{g,(r,\emptyset)}=\chi(C)<0$ is known in the literature as a curve of \emph{general type}. \end{rem}

 The structure of this paper is as follows.
 Section~\ref{s:preliminaries} contains some preliminaries in both geometry (K\"ahler manifolds, characteristic varieties, orbifolds and the exact sequence in fundamental groups associated to an admissible map) and group theory (curve orbifold groups and the \NINF\ property) which are necessary for the proof of the main theorem.
 As we already mentioned, the main result of this paper, Theorem~\ref{thm:GOPintro}, yields that the Orbifold Geometric Realizability Problem~\ref{pbm:orbifoldgeometricmorphism} has a positive answer for curve orbifold groups with negative orbifold Euler characteristic.
 This is proved in Section~\ref{s:main} (Theorem~\ref{thm:GOP}).

 In Section~\ref{s:sharp} we show that the main theorem is sharp, in the sense that the Orbifold Geometric Realizability Problem~\ref{pbm:orbifoldgeometricmorphism} does not have a positive answer for any curve orbifold group with non-negative orbifold Euler characteristic.
 More concretely, for each curve orbifold group $G$ with non-negative orbifold Euler characteristic, we find a quasi-projective variety $U$ and an epimorphism $\psi:\pi_1(U)\to G$ with finitely generated kernel which cannot be realized geometrically by an admissible map.
 In Section~\ref{s:examples} we discuss some interesting examples satisfying the hypotheses of the main theorem, as well as their realizations by admissible maps.

-Finally, in Section~\ref{s:planecurves}, we apply the main theorem to determine an infinite family of curve orbifold groups which cannot appear as fundamental groups of plane curve complements in $\PP^2$.
-The full characterization problem is solved except for a special class of triangle groups $\GG_{0,(m_1,m_2,m_3)}$, where $\gcd(m_1,m_2)=1$ and $\gcd(m_1m_2,m_3)\geq 6$ (see the table in Figure~\ref{fig:serre}).
-This is an interesting problem since all curve orbifold groups are quasi-projective (see Proposition~\ref{prop:realization}).
+Finally, in Section~\ref{s:planecurves}, Theorems~\ref{thm:realizable-spherical-euclidean} and~\ref{thm:upToSextic}, we apply the main theorem to study the following problem for the class of curve orbifold groups.